How to import exercise data to Strava

 Authorize request to Strava

-Button redirects user to the Strava authorization service.
+The button redirects the user to the Strava authorization service.

 OAuth authorization redirection contains the following elements in the URL:

-ClientId = you unique Id of the application
+ClientId = your unique Id of the application

 Response Type = code (endpoint returns Authorization Code)

-Redirect URI = URL where user is returned after authentication and authorization
+Redirect URI = URL where the user is returned after authentication and authorization

 Scopes = Permissions to the resource data.
-Write scope should be determined because we're uploading data behalf of user to the Strava
+Write scope should be determined because we're uploading data on behalf of the user to the Strava

 public IActionResult StravaAuthorizationRedirection()